 - Change user lifecycle state in Okta

 You must be a super, orgThe Okta container that represents a real-world organization., or mobile adminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page.
-Console, go to Workflow > Automation.
+Only administrators have the Administration button on the upper right side of the My Applications page. to add automations.

 - Select the Automations tab, and then click Add Automation.